adnanaufal/Analysis-of-Reading-Interest-in-Indonesia-2020-2023/README.md

 # Analysis-of-Reading-Interest-in-Indonesia-2020-2023
 The project analyzes the reading interest in Indonesia from 2020 to 2023 by examining trends and factors influencing literacy levels.

+The reading interest of Indonesian people is one of the important indicators in measuring the level of literacy and intellectual development of the nation.
+This study aims to analyze the reading level in Indonesia in the period 2020-2023 by looking at trends and factors that influence it.
+By using clustering and classification methods to understand reading interest patterns in various community groups.
+Clustering is done using the K-Means algorithm to group regions based on similarities in reading interest levels, while Logistic Regression and Random Forest models are used to predict the most influential factors on TGM.

+The results of the analysis show that there are several groups of areas with different reading interest patterns, where areas with better internet access tend to have higher TGM.
+This study confirms that a data-driven approach can improve understanding of people's reading patterns and assist in the formulation of more effective literacy policies.
+These results are expected to support data-driven reading interest improvement strategies to ensure literacy equity across Indonesia.